selwynpolit/d9book/book/bq.md

 You do have to provide your own info for the variables.

 You can also stop the batch engine yourself with something like this.
-If you don't know beforehand how many records you need to process, you might use this.
+If you don't know beforehand how many records you need to process, you could use code like this.

 ```php
 <?php